What is probate?

 If property qualifies for a states exemption or a simplified probate process, probate is inapplicable and it is unnecessary to devise methods to avoid probate.
 If, on the other hand, an estate will be subject to probate, there are some effective methods of avoiding probate.

 Probate can be costly, time consuming, and confusing.
 However, there are many methods of avoiding or simplifying the probate process.
-Contact a local attorney for a free initial case assessment to learn how they can help streamline probate and avoid other common issues.
+Contact a local probate attorney, who can help streamline probate and avoid other common issues.